-- 1. Providers of hosting services and providers of interpersonal communications services that have received a detection order shall execute it by installing and operating technologies to detect the dissemination of known or new child sexual abuse material or the solicitation of children, as applicable, using the corresponding indicators provided by the EU Centre in accordance with Article 46. - 2.
 The provider shall be entitled to acquire, install and operate, free of charge, technologies made available by the EU Centre in accordance with Article 50(1), for the sole purpose of executing the detection order.

 The provider shall not be required to use any specific technology, including those made available by the EU Centre, as long as the requirements set out in this Article are met.
+The use of the technologies referred to in paragraph 1 approved by the Commission made available by the EU Centre shall not affect the responsibility of the provider to comply with those the requirements set out in this Article and for any decisions it may take in connection to or as a result of the use of the technologies.

+- 3. The technologies shall be: - (a) be effective and suitable and not easily circumvented in detecting the dissemination of known or new child sexual abuse material or the solicitation of children, as applicable;

+(aa) not introduce cybersecurity risks for which it is not possible to take any effective measures to mitigate such risk;

-The use of the technologies made available by the EU Centre shall not affect the responsibility of the provider to comply with those requirements and for any decisions it may take in connection to or as a result of the use of the technologies. - 3.
-The technologies shall be: - (a) be effective, suitable and not easily circumvented in detecting the dissemination of known or new child sexual abuse material or the solicitation of children, as applicable; - (b) not be able to deduce the substance of the content of the communications nor to extract any other information from the relevant communications than the information strictly necessary to detect, using the indicators referred to in paragraph 1, patterns pointing to the dissemination of known or new child sexual abuse material or the solicitation of children, as applicable; - (c) be in accordance with the state of the art in the industry and the least intrusive in terms of the impact on the users' rights to private and family life, including the confidentiality of communication, and to protection of personal data; - (d) be sufficiently reliable, in that they limit to the maximum extent possible the rate of errors regarding the detection and, where such errors occur, facilitate the rectification of the consequences without undue delay.
+- (b) not be able to deduce the substance of the content of the communications nor to extract any other information from the relevant communications than the information strictly necessary to detect, using the indicators referred to in paragraph 1, patterns pointing to the dissemination of known or new child sexual abuse material or the solicitation of children, as applicable; - (c) be in accordance with the state of the art in the industry and the least intrusive in terms of the impact on the users' rights to private and family life, including the confidentiality of communication, and to protection of personal data; - (d) be sufficiently reliable and accurate, in that they limit to the maximum extent possible the rate of errors regarding the detection and, where such errors occur, enable the correction of errors without undue delay.